etoile/CoreObject/technotes/index.md

 ### Object Graph

-We use the term “item graph” to mean a serialized object graph, and object graph to mean the mutable in-memory representation.
+We use the term “item graph” to mean a serialized object graph (either in store or in memory), and object graph to mean the mutable in-memory representation.

 Unlike most DVCS’s, we don’t use a directory/file abstraction in CoreObject, and there’s no facility for checking out a working copy of a